jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 }
 ```

 > Note: The actual code generated from these templates is just an example of how to write coding patterns using a text template language.
+The language used in the templates is a text-templating technology called [scriban](https://github.com/scriban/scriban) which has its own templating language and syntax, similar to others (basically double-{{ }} statements over an snake_cased object model, starting with a root called:  `model`).
 >

-> The language used in the templates is a text-templating technology called [scriban](https://github.com/scriban/scriban) which has its own templating language and syntax, similar to others (basically double-{{ }} statements over an snake_cased object model, starting with a root called:  `model`).
+As a tech lead develops these code templates they can test them by running some test data over them, and see the results.
+To do this they run the command like this: `automate test codetemplate "CodeTemplate1"`

 ### Step 4 - Add Code Generation Automation